Moving from the uber-convenience of disposable products and choosing to make an environmental commitment can be a period of adjustment.

 Use the right grind

 If you grind at home, using a burr grinder will help you achieve a better brew (blade grinders can create too much dust).
 Ensure your capsule is tamped firmly, and filled to the top.
 Head to our article on grind size for a more detailed look at how this effects your brew results.
+If using reusables for Nespresso, we also recommend checking out our specially designed Perfect Press, which makes filling and tamping a breeze.

 Tip: A grind that is too fine can be a common cause of a slow extraction.
 We suggest experimenting with pressure - pack the coffee more loosely with minimal tamp, or simply fill and apply the lid.
 At the other end of the scale, if your grind size is too coarse you may experience watery coffee, we suggest applying more pressure when tamping.